Billionaire Paul Allen and team find sunken Japanese warship off Philippines

 The team used Allen's yacht the M/Y Octopus, relying on the ship's advanced technology, historical records and detailed topographical data, to discover and photograph the warship in the Sibuyan Sea on Sunday, ending a decades-long mystery about its exact location, a statement on Allen's website said.

-"Mr. Allen has been searching for the Musashi for more than eight years and its discovery will not only help fill in the narrative of World War Two's Pacific theater but bring closure to the families of those lost," said the statement.
+"Mr. Allen has been searching for the Musashi for more than eight years and its discovery will not only help fill in the narrative of World War Two’s Pacific theatre but bring closure to the families of those lost," said the statement on his website.

 The Musashi, which was named after a province in Japan, was commissioned in August 1942.